arthurmmedeiros/my-events/README.md

-## My react app using reduz, sagas and other interesting stuff
+## My react app using redux, sagas and other interesting stuff